Taremi Fires Iran Into 2022 World Cup Finals With Win Over Iraq - UrduPoint

 Both teams were hit by the absence of players following positive tests for Covid-19.

-Sardar Azmoun, who plays in Bayer Leverkusen FC, was among the five Iranian players missing, along with eight Iraqi players.
+Sardar Azmoun, who plays for Bayer Leverkusen, was among the five Iranian players missing, along with eight Iraqi players.

 Iran have played in the World Cup finals five times in the past - in 1978, 1998, 2006, 2014 and 2018 - while Iraq's last and only participation was in Mexico 1986.